This post was last Updated on June 5, 2023 by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 One of the biggest reasons to use a VPN is for security.
 Yet, using a free one that lacks credibility can become a security and privacy risk, doing more harm than good.

 Every credible VPN has top-tier AES-256 encryption with a kill-switch feature.
-So when NordVPN claims they’re the safest, it’s mostly just effective marketing.
+So when NordVPN claims they’re the safest, it’s primarily practical marketing.
 They do have a better kill switch than some of their competitors.

 Also Read: 30 Funniest Artificial Intelligence Memes